alekssadowski95/FreeCAD-Configurators/production-hall/README.md

 ![](../images/hall-parameter-animation.gif)

 ## How to use
 This Production hall configurator was created to help in the layout of machine positions in production halls.
-The model generated with this production hall generator should never be used for structural calculations.
-The use of this production hall generator for structural calculations may lead to damage, severe injuries or death
+The model generated with this production hall configurator should never be used for structural calculations.
+The use of models, generated with this production hall configurator, for structural calculations may lead to damage, severe injuries or death

 ## Authors